joncoop/pygame-xbox360controller/README.md

     The following `xbox360_controller` button constants are supported:
     `A`, `B`, `X`, `Y`, `LEFT_BUMP`, `RIGHT_BUMP`, `BACK`, `START`, `LEFT_STICK_BTN`, and `RIGHT_STICK_BTN`.

     The functions `get_left_stick()` and `get_left_stick()` can be used to access the state of each analog stick.
-Each functin returns a tuple of float values containing the x and y values of the stick's axes.
+Each function returns a tuple of float values containing the x and y values of the stick's axes.
 Values are in the range `-1.0 <= value <= 1.0` where negative values represent the left and up directions and positive values represent down and right directions.

     ```python
     left_x, left_y = controller.get_left_stick()